From Hunger To Hope

 It makes sense.
 Users can look to this leader of their smaller group and know that anything they recommend is made for them because this person is like them.
 You can use this dedication to smaller influencers to send traffic to your door.

 For example, sometimes, the simplest groups are made up of people in a certain area.
 Market in groups that include your town name in their titles to get everyone nearby interested.
-To expand, ask micro-influencers who cover food to visit and review your restaurant.
+To expand, ask micro-influencers who cover food to visit and analyze your restaurant.
 Tap into more niche genres, like cocktail mixing, brunch, “scran,” and other genres and trends around food to target who you think would be interested in visiting your restaurant.

 Use user-generated content